MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 # Getting started with Microsoft Quantum and the Quantum Development Kit (QDK)

-Microsoft quantum and the QDK with its Q# language give you the ability to program quantum algorithms, and learn quantum computing.
+Microsoft Quantum, and the QDK give you the ability to program quantum algorithms, and learn quantum computing.
 We provide you with a multitude of learning journeys and examples.

 You can read up about how quantum computing works and what quantum computers can do.